varungohil/varungohil.github.io/_posts/2025-01-01-mlsys-debuggability.md

 ### Use predictability of model misbehavior

-As [discussed previously](https://www.notion.so/The-Landscape-of-Debuggability-in-Machine-Learning-for-Systems-16b370ae59c0800480e3cedbe3cad4bd?pvs=21), there have been proposals to add an uncertainty estimator to systems to estimate the model’s confidence in it prediction.
+As [discussed previously](#proactive-misbehavior-detection), there have been proposals to add an uncertainty estimator to systems to estimate the model’s confidence in it prediction.
 When the uncertainty is high, the system may choose to ignore the model’s prediction and fall back to a well-studies heuristic method.
 Further, the same strategy can be used when we have identified data subsets on which model misbehaves using data slicing before deployment.

-In reinforcement learning settings, similar proposals are popular under the name of “*online safety assurance”.* At a high level these proposals, fall back to a well-studies heuristic policy when the L systems an “unsafe” region during its exploration phase.
+In reinforcement learning settings, similar proposals are popular under the name of [“*online safety assurance”*](https://arxiv.org/abs/2010.03625).
+At a high level these proposals, fall back to a well-studies heuristic policy when the RL system reaches an “unsafe” region during its exploration phase.

 ### Use a model ensemble

 Here the idea is to use an ensemble of “expert” models and dynamically select the best model from the ensemble for prediction for each input sample.
 Most of the research focus here seems to be on model selection algorithms.

 The trivial selection algorithm would be to run  all models and then report some aggregate metric of all model outputs.
 However this is resource intensive.
 Alternative proposals use a neural network to select which model(s) to use for prediction.
-RECL use a gating network which assigns a score to each model in the ensemble.
+[RECL](https://www.usenix.org/conference/nsdi23/presentation/khani) use a gating network which assigns a score to each model in the ensemble.
 Models with score higher than a threshold are used for prediction.
-Ivy use meta-learning to learn a model selection policy and uses that to select a single model that is used for prediction.
+[Ivy](https://arxiv.org/abs/2409.19867) use meta-learning to learn a model selection policy and uses that to select a single model that is used for prediction.

 ### Change model structure